WuorBhang/WuorBhang/README.md

 ## Professional Summary

-## Backend Developer | 2024 ALX Graduate
+## ALX 12-month Software Engineering Programme | 2023 ALX Graduate

-I am a highly motivated backend developer with a strong foundation in designing, implementing, and maintaining server-side applications.
+I am a highly motivated backend developer with strong 3+ years of experience in designing, implementing and maintaining server-side applications.
  Passionate about developing efficient and scalable systems, I specialize in creating reliable backends that ensure smooth data flow and
 system performance.
 I am dedicated to continuously learning and applying